 Market Sector Update

-Russell 1000 Index is an unmanaged index comprised of securities that represent the large-cap sector of the stock market.
-It is not possible to invest directly in an index
+The Russell 1000 Growth Index measures the performance of the large-cap growth segment of the U.S. equity universe.
+It is not possible to invest directly in an index.

-Risk Factors.
-As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
+Risk factors.
+The value of the Fund’s shares will change, and you could lose money on your investment.
 Investing in companies involved primarily in a single asset class (large cap) may be more risky and volatile than an investment with great diversif cation.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal i Deposit Insurance Corporation or any other government agency.
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance i Corporation or any other government agency.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.